opendp/tumult-docs/public/analytics/dev/_sources/topic-guides/spark.rst.txt

     will result in Spark raising ``java.lang.UnsupportedOperationException: sun.misc.Unsafe`` or ``java.nio.DirectByteBuffer.(long, int) not available`` when evaluating queries.

-    Analytics attempts to set these options automatically, but if you are encountering issues, you may want to try:
+    Tumult Analytics attempts to set these options automatically, but if you are encountering issues, you may want to try:

     .. code-block::